PelionIoT/mbed-connector-api-python/docs/source/intro.md

 Use
 ---
 There are 5 steps to using the library.
 For more detailed examples please see the Examples section.
+You are **REQUIRED** to set up a notification channel (Step 3), either LongPolling or Callback URL before using any other connector services.

     1. Import connector module::